qiuxintao101/cobra/docs/tutorials.rst

   .. figure:: ./tutorial_figures/1_maplot.png
       :scale: 30 %
-      :alt: tutorial 1 ma plot
+      :alt: case 1 ma plot
       :align: center

 Intensity measurement of the differnetial peaks can be done using the following command

     .. code-block:: Bash